Catapush/catapush-ios-sdk-pod/README.md

 Note: Catapush DOES register user notification for you, so DO NOT register user notification by calling instance method of ```UIApplication```.

 These are pre-requisites for setting up your application with Catapush.
-## Certificate, App Id, Push Entitlements, Notification Service Extension and App Groups
-* Make sure your app has an explicit app id and push entitlements in Apple's Developer Portal.
-* Create an Apple Push Notification Authentication Key and configure your Catapush applicaton hosted on [Catapush servers](http://www.catapush.com).
-* Add a Notification Service Extension (in Xcode File -> New -> Target...) that extends CatapushNotificationServiceExtension
-* Create a specific App Group for the iOS Application and the Notification Service Extension.

 ### Create and configure the authentication key
 This section describes how to generate an authentication key for an App ID enabled for Push Notifications.
 If you have an existing key, you can use that key instead of generating a new one.